ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 Most of these are self-explanatory, with the exception of those with an \*.

+Remember: these assume that one has `x` the actual node of the linked list to delete, insert, etc. That's why doubly-linked is O(1) - we can just use its `previous` pointer to update the linkage.

 1. \*Deletion: Because we need to correct the link of the prior node in the list, when deleting from a singly linked list we need to traverse the list to the find the predecessor.
 2. \*Maxmium: Usually for both singly and doubly linked list, we have to traverse the list to get to the tail, where the maximum lives.
 But we can maintain a pointer to the tail to, allowing O(1) for *Maxmimum(L)*.
 We just have to pay the maintenance cost on each insert and deletion to ensure the pointer remains up to date.
 For doubly linked lists this is O(1) as we just need to check if the `last` pointer's `last->next` is still `NULL` on inserts and change the `last->next` to `last->predecessor` if `last` is deleted.
 For singly linked lists, we just need to charge the cost to deletion operations.
 One linear sweep per deletion gives us constant time for max/min.